 Finally, future developments or improvements to the property have the potential to create significant adverse visual impacts as seen from the Ramirez Canyon Connector Trail, the Coastal Slope Trail, and also from the Escondido Falls Trail.
 It is necessary to ensure that future developments or improvements normally associated with a single family residence, which might otherwise be exempt, be reviewed by the Commission for compliance with the visual resource protection policies of the Coastal Act.
-As a result, Special Condition Seven (7), the future improvements deed restriction, will ensure that the Commission will have the opportunity to review future projects for compliance with the Coastal Act and to ensure that any proposal is designed to minimize impacts to visual resources and/or that appropriate mitigation measures are included in the project.
+As a result, Special Condition Seven (7), the future improvements deed restriction, will ensure that the Coastal Act and to ensure that any proposal is designed to minimize impacts to visual resources and/or that appropriate mitigation measures are included in the project.